Revealing the Power of Masked Autoencoders in Traffic Forecasting: Experiments

+\paragraph{Datasets.} Four traffic benchmarks—PEMS03, PEMS04, PEMS07, and PEMS08 \cite{DBLP:conf/aaai/SongLGW20,DBLP:conf/gis/0014LH0HZ22,DBLP:conf/icml/LanMHWYL22}—are used to assess \name's effectiveness.
+Each dataset is split into training, validation, and test sets in a 6:2:2 ratio chronologically.
+The training set supports both pretraining and fine-tuning phases, consistent with standard practices \cite{zeng2021contrastive}.
+For a fair comparison with previous methods, we predict the next 12 steps based on 12-step historical traffic flow data.

+\paragraph{Base Models and Metrics.} \name~is evaluated against STGCL \cite{DBLP:conf/gis/0014LH0HZ22}, which uses contrastive SSL to enhance spatial-temporal models on traffic forecasting.
+Within \name, we incorporate widely recognized models DCRNN \cite{DBLP:conf/iclr/LiYS018}, AGCRN \cite{DBLP:conf/nips/0001YL0020}, and MTGNN \cite{DBLP:conf/kdd/WuPL0CZ20} to assess their performance improvements with our approach.
+DCRNN requires a predefined graph as input, whereas AGCRN and MTGNN dynamically learn the graph structure during training.
+We adopt three metrics, including mean absolute error (MAE), root mean squared error (RMSE), and mean absolute percentage error (MAPE).

-\name~is a versatile framework that can be integrated into existing spatial-temporal models, in which the encoder $\textrm{Enc}(\cdot)$ and the predictor $\textrm{Pred}(\cdot)$ are taken directly from these spatial-temporal baselines.
-Therefore, our framework avoids extensive hyper-parameter tuning, such as adjusting model depth, batch size, hidden dimension, learning rate and optimizer, which are commonly practiced to obtain optimal results for spatial-temporal models.
-For hyper-parameters required for \name, we set $L = 2$ in temporal masking and conduct a grid search to determine few hyper-parameters: $p$, $q$, $\lambda$ from $\{0.5, 1, 2, 4\}$ and the masking ratios from $20\%$ to $80\%$ based on the validation MAE performance.
+\paragraph{Implementation Details.} \name~is a versatile framework that can be seamlessly integrated into existing spatial-temporal backbones, in which the encoder $\textrm{Enc}(\cdot)$ and the predictor $\textrm{Pred}(\cdot)$ are taken directly from the base models.
+Therefore, our framework avoids extensive hyper-parameter tuning, such as adjusting model depth, batch size, hidden dimension and learning rate, which are commonly practiced to obtain optimal results for spatial-temporal models.
+For hyper-parameters required for \name, we conduct a grid search to determine few hyper-parameters: $L$ from $\{2, 3\}$, $p$, $q$, $\lambda$ from $\{0.5, 1, 2, 4\}$ and the masking ratios from $20\%$ to $80\%$ based on the validation MAE performance.
 For all datasets, we pretrain \name~for 100 epochs, followed by 100 epochs of fine-tuning.

-\subsection{Results.}

-In this section, we perform overall and per-step analysis of \name's performance compared with popular spatial-temporal approaches.
+\subsection{Results}